leeluolee/stateman/document/API_v0.2-en.md

 #### `option.async`

-stateman doesn't bundle with any promise-polyfill, if you don't include polyfill in old browser by yourself, you may need `option.async` for asynchronous routing, see [option.async](#async)
+stateman wasn't bundle with any promise-polyfill, if you don't include polyfill in old browser by yourself, you may need `option.async` for asynchronous routing, see [option.async](#async) section.